-The study of specific injuries to the head and face, neck, upper back, shoulder, arm, and thorax that may occur to the physically active.
-Emphasis is placed on the evaluation and identification of specific injuries to the upper extremity of the body for the purposes of administering proper first aid and emergency care and making appropriate referrals to physicians for diagnosis and medical treatment.
-Special emphasis will be placed on clinical evaluation techniques, palpation of anatomical structures, and specific manual tests to be used for the assessment of athletic injuries.
+The study of specific injuries to the upper extremity that may occur to the physically active.
+Emphasis is placed on the evaluation and identification of specific injuries to the upper extremity of the body and throwing analysis for the purposes of administering proper first aid and emergency care and making appropriate referrals to physicians for diagnosis and medical treatment.
+Special emphasis will be placed on clinical evaluation techniques, palpation of anatomical structures, and specific manual tests to be used for the assessment of athletic injuries and throwing analysis.